 Hornbeam (Carpinus betulus)

 The handsome, spreading Hornbeam tree looks very similar to Beech, although it's not related.
 It has an attractive fluted and sinewy trunk, and is consequently often used as a pleached tree or for espalier planting.
-It's a useful and unfussy tree, holding its leaves in winter in a hedge (although not as a tree), which makes it very handy as a windbreak.
+It's a useful and unfussy tree, holding its leaves in winter in a formal hedge (although not as a tree), which makes it very handy as a windbreak.
 It also tolerates damp sites and surprisingly deep shade (which incidentally Beech will not).
 Hornbeam wood is amazingly tough (and will quickly blunt a chainsaw), hence it being known as "Ironwood", and burns well, hence another synonym, "Candlewood".

 Hornbeam's natural range in the UK is in the South East, where it was managed by pollarding, although we have some beautiful specimens in local parkland in Somerset dating from the 19th century, when they were popular.
 Carpinus betulus thrives on heavy soils and works well to make a formal hedge on its own, or as a component of a mixed hedge.
 It is, consequently, good for privacy and for providing shelter for birds and other wildlife.

 Provenance certificates are available on request for smaller size Hornbeam trees, which are from the Southwest of England.